MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/move-resources.md

 ---
-title: Move SQL Server enabled for Azure Arc resources to a new resource group or subscription - preview
+title: Move SQL Server enabled for Azure Arc resources to a new resource group or subscription
 description: Explains how to manage resources to a new resource group or subscription for SQL Server enabled by Azure Arc
 author: ntakru
 ms.author: nikitatakru